bordenet/bordenet/README.md

 # Matt Bordenet

 Engineering leader with 26+ years building platforms and leading teams at Amazon, Warner Bros.
 Discovery (iStreamPlanet), Stash Financial, Telepathy.AI, and now [**CallBox**](https://callbox.com).
 Working on [Cari](https://www.carwars.com/home/a/cari-phone-assist/), the AI phone assistant.
-Based in Seattle. **_We are hiring-- seeking a Senior Software engineer._**
+Based in Seattle. **_We are hiring-- seeking a Senior Software Engineer._**

 ## What I Do